dbohdan/initool/README.md

 ### Examples

-To modify a file on \*nix, in this case to replace the value of the top-level property "cache" in the file `settings.ini`, you can do the following:
+To modify a file on a POSIX system, in this case to replace the value of the top-level property "cache" in the file `settings.ini`, you can do the following:

 ```sh
 initool s settings.ini '' cache 1024 > settings.ini